 Federal funding for transportation has been declining for decades.
 Congress has not increased transportation user fees since 1993.
-Instead of an increase in formula funds, the federal government has issued calls for projects through competitive grant applications like Better Utilizing Investments to Leverage Development (BUILD) (formerly Transportation Investment Generating Economic Recovery

-(TIGER)) or Fostering Advancements in Shipping and Transportation for the Long-Term Achievement of National Efficiencies (FASTLANE, formerly Infrastructure for Rebuilding America (INFRA)).
+Instead of an increase in formula funds, the federal government has issued calls for projects through competitive grant applications like Better Utilizing Investments to Leverage Development (BUILD) (formerly Transportation Investment Generating Economic Recovery (TIGER)) or Fostering Advancements in Shipping and Transportation for the Long-Term Achievement of National Efficiencies (FASTLANE, formerly Infrastructure for Rebuilding America (INFRA)).
 Neither of these funding sources is ideal for comprehensive implementation of the region's needs and generally require significant state and local contributions.

 Colorado last raised the State gas tax in 1991 creating an increasing funding gap at the state level as well.
-As of February 2021, there is discussion at the State level about options to increase the transportation funding.
-Ideas have included a fee on fuel, a fee on delivery services, increasing the electric vehicle fee and general fund transfers.
-The emphasis has been on fees as these do not require a vote to be implemented.
+In the summer of 2021 SB 21-260 was passed that increased fees to provide needed transportation funds.
+These fees included a fee on fuel, a fee on delivery services and rideshare operators, increasing the electric vehicle fee and general fund transfers.